MerginMaps/docs/src/field/input_features.md

-# How to add, edit, delete features
+# How to Add, Edit, Delete Features

 [[toc]]